Art, Armour and Antiques Protection at Warwick Castle

 Merlin Entertainments is the largest European entertainments company operating in Europe.
 Merlin runs 110 attractions in 23 countries across four continents, with annual visitor numbers exceeding 60 million.
 Among the most popular is Warwick Castle – a mediaeval castle in the United Kingdom that operates as an interactive entertainment venue.
 The castle blends 1,100 years of history with modern attractions, special effects and activities that are both educational and entertaining.
 Merlin Entertainment has taken a great effort to preserve the Castle’s interior, with large numbers of original suits of armour, armaments, helmets, high prole paintings, sculptures, silverware, ceramics, furnishings and fittings throughout.

-With tens of thousands of visitors through its doors each year, many of whom are children and opportunist thieves, Warwick Castle needed a system that could invisibly protect a wide variety of items, without damaging them or the surrounding interiors.
+With tens of thousands of visitors through its doors each year, many of whom are children and opportunist thieves, Warwick Castle needed an asset monitoring solution that could invisibly protect a wide variety of items, without damaging them or the surrounding interiors.

 - The building is listed and therefore protected both inside and out.